ahmetatar/ahmetatar/README.md

 - 🧐 Interested in everything **Cloud | Web | Enterprise Architecture**
 - 💬 Ask me about **any of these in my tech stack**
 - 😄 My Pronouns: He/Him
-- ⚡ Fun fact: Guitars, books, xbox and nintendo
+- ⚡ Fun fact: Guitars, books and games (xbox)

 ### NPX Card
 This my NPX card unique style to connect with me directly via console or terminal